top of page

 Free Performances

-This coming Spring 2024, “Fairy Tales in the Park, featuring Cinderella” will mark the fourth free HGCBT production performed at the Whalen Commons bandshell in Poolesville, Maryland.
+In Spring of 2025, “Fairy Tales in the Park, featuring Paquita Etudes” marked the sixth free HGCBT production performed at the Whalen Commons bandshell in Poolesville, Maryland.
 These unique and family friendly shows are actively promoted and advertised by HGCBT in efforts to spread awareness to anyone in the region who might be interested in attending such a varied demonstration of dance.
 Many audiences have turned the show into an opportunity for a picnic, bringing chairs, blankets, and food to comfortably enjoy the show with fellow community members in a relaxed and welcoming atmosphere.

 Complimentary Tickets